fastacademy/react-native-preload-images/README.md

     preloadImages(images);

-PreloadedImage uses the same props as react-native's Image except the image name is used instead of a source.
+PreloadedImage uses the same props as react-native's Image except the image's name is used instead of a source.

     <PreloadedImage
         style={{height: 100, width: 100}}